bis-uni-oldenburg/alma-spine-label-printing/README.md

 <strong>Printing spine labels for ExLibris Alma bib items</strong>

 <strong>Purpose:</strong>
-- Automatically print spine labels for currently inventoried items
+- Automatically print spine labels for currently inventoried items.
 - Print custom spine labels via web frontend.

-The application consists of the following components:
+<strong>The application consists of the following components:</strong>
 - A (potentially cronjob-triggered) daily request for newly inventoried items via the Analytics API (returning the item barcodes).
 - A Bibs API request for each barcode returning the item details needed for the label (which are: call number, alternative call number, author, title).
 - Parsing and formatting call number, title, and author information to fit in the spine labels.